-By completing and submitting an Entry Form, each participating artist agrees to be bound by the following terms and conditions of entry:
+By completing and submitting an Entry Form to the National NAIDOC Week Poster Competition (the Competition), each participating artist agrees to be bound by the following terms and conditions of entry:

-- The artwork must reflect the National NAIDOC theme: ‘Get Up!
-Stand Up!
-Show Up!’
+- The artwork must reflect the annual National NAIDOC Week theme.

-- All participating artists must be an individual aged 13 years or older at the time the Entry Form is submitted.
-No group entries will be accepted.
+- Participating artists must be an individual who is aged 16 years or older at the time the Entry Form is submitted.

 - All participating artists must also: